yosseffo/cybersecurity-portfolio/labs/SIEMandLogAnalysis/documentation/SIEMsetup.md

 sudo /opt/splunk/bin/splunk start --accept-license
 ```

 At this point, Splunk displayed a warning about running Splunk Enterprise as root.
-This led to additional troubleshooting because Splunk did not stay running properly at first.
+This led to additional troubleshooting because Splunk deprecated root users to run Splunk due to security risks.

 ---